Do adults tease your child, even with good intention? Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

 If the teasing persists despite your lighthearted attempts to make it stop, take that person aside and let him know.

 Start by empathizing and relating with the person.
 You might say that you know he loves your child, or that the teasing isn’t a big deal to most people.
-Or that while you find the jokes funny or even accurate, but that your child doesn’t feel the same way.
+While you find the jokes funny or even accurate, your child doesn’t feel the same way.

-Then follow up with suggestions on what your child does like about this person, such as when he gives him snacks or roughhouses or plays soccer with him.
+Then, follow up with constructive suggestions on what your child does like about this person, such as when he gives him snacks or roughhouses or plays soccer with him.
 This reassures the adult that his relationship with your child is important and valued when expressed in other ways.

 Keep this conversation in private so the adult doesn’t feel reprimanded in front of an audience.
 He’ll feel less defensive and will be better receptive to your ideas when he doesn’t feel attacked in front of everyone.